 - Tej Dangi, a former policeman

 - Promod and Binita Ghimire, who live at the boys’ and girls’ apartments respectively and are responsible for their welfare

 - Rina Khadka, who helps out at the apartments

 We do not take a wage for our work.
 Our running costs are covered entirely by donations.

-Aishworya is staffed by the following volunteers who do not take a wage for their work.
-Donations and volunteer fees cover our household expenditure.
-We operate within Nepali child safety and volunteering laws and, for transparency, we arrange regular visits from social workers who ensure the children’s rights are upheld.
+We operate within Nepali child safety laws.
+For transparency, we also arrange regular visits from social workers who ensure our children’s rights are upheld.

 Pramila Ghimire – Assistant Director

 Pramila was a big sister to all the children at Aishworya Children’s Home, and when we became an Educational Foundation she took over as Director.

 She takes care of everything from ensuring the children get fed and clothed properly, to finding the right school and overseeing their education, to working with any family the children have, and keeping in touch with donors.

 She lives very near to the girls’ apartment and comes every day to visit.